yunhygkim/dcshell/README.md

 This section is focused on and illustrates how to produce DC-shell step by step, so some of the functions are not discussed.
 To check all of the functions, please go to the [wiki page](https://github.com/yunhkim/dcshell/wiki).

-1. Go to the "dcshell/models" directory in the repostory.
-2. Go to one of the models directories.
+1. Go to the "dcshell/models" directory in the repostory and Go to one of the models directories.
 For example, select the "Yoshi" directory.

 	* In the directory, there is "yoshi-sep.obj".
 It will be used as an input model.

-3. Run the DC-shell program by typing this: `$ sh run` or `$ ./dcshell yoshi-sep.obj`
+3. Run the DC-shell program by typing this:

+	`$ sh run`(this command will be used in the other model directory) or `$ ./dcshell yoshi-sep.obj`

 	* Once you run the program, it would open both a window(left) and a control panel(right).
 You might see like this: